Trail update 5th February 2026

 TRAIL CONDITIONS

 All major trails are clear of snow or, at uppermost elevations, have reliable tracks to follow through the limited remaining icy snow.
-Most trails resemble the spring melt season of April-May, rather than late January.
+Most trails resemble the spring melt season of April-May, rather than late January/early February.

-Snow cover remains >80% in trails above about 9400 ft (Deer Springs Trail) and 9900 ft (Peak Trail), and is very icy as it is now compacted from hiker traffic and many freeze/thaw cycles.
-Melting will accelerate dramatically as temperatures rise to well above seasonal over the next week.
+Snow cover averages >40% in trails above about 9700 ft (Deer Springs Trail) and 9900 ft (Peak Trail), and is very icy as it is now compacted from hiker traffic and many freeze/thaw cycles.
+Melting continues steadily as temperatures are generally above seasonal until about 10th.

-Spikes are increasingly useful for the next 7-10 days due to extensive icing above about 9800 ft.
-Hikers very comfortable on icy snow may find they are unnecessary for ascending, but spikes tend to be especially helpful for descending.
+Spikes are increasingly useful for the next few days at least due to extensive icing above about 9800 ft.
+Hikers very comfortable on icy snow will find they are generally unnecessary for ascending, but spikes tend to be especially helpful for descending.
 Snow depths are now generally too shallow for crampons, and both depth and conditions are inadequate for snowshoes even at the highest elevations.

-The PCT north from Saddle Junction [surveyed 25th January] and from Annie’s Junction onward to Strawberry Junction (Miles 179-183) is functionally clear of snow.
+The PCT north from Saddle Junction and from Annie’s Junction onward to Strawberry Junction (Miles 179-183) is functionally clear of snow.
 Spikes are not required.

-The PCT south from Saddle Junction [surveyed 29th January] is functionally clear of snow, with a few very thin icy patches on the north side of Red Tahquitz (Miles 175-177) but spikes are not needed.
+The PCT south from Saddle Junction is functionally clear of snow, with a few very thin icy patches on the north side of Red Tahquitz (Miles 175-177) but spikes are not needed.
 Further south (Miles 151-175) the PCT is clear of snow.

-The 0.4 mile section of South Ridge Trail on the north side of Tahquitz ridge from Chinquapin Flat to Tahquitz Peak [surveyed twice per week this month, most recently on 29th January] is functionally snow-free, which is unprecedented for the end of January (photo below).
+The 0.4 mile section of South Ridge Trail on the north side of Tahquitz ridge from Chinquapin Flat to Tahquitz Peak is functionally snow-free, which is unprecedented for the end of January (photo below).

-South Ridge Trail [surveyed 29th January] south of Tahquitz Peak is clear of snow.
+South Ridge Trail south of Tahquitz Peak is clear of snow.

-Snow cover on the Wellman Trail [surveyed 25th January] averages only 15% and is generally very thin, so most of the remainder of this largely sun-exposed trail is expected to clear in the next week or so.
-In places, notably at Wellman’s Cienega and for 0.1 mile immediately north, the trail can be very icy (due to water, not snow) in the morning.
+Snow cover on the Wellman Trail averages less than 5% and is generally very thin, so most of the remainder of this largely sun-exposed trail is expected to clear in the next week or so.
+In places, notably at Wellman’s Cienega, the trail can be very icy (due to water, not snow) in the morning.

-The Peak Trail [surveyed 25th January] has thin, discontinuous, icy snow cover of about 60% from Wellman Divide to 9900 ft.
-Some hikers will find that spikes can be useful on this section, mainly for descending, but they are not required.
-Snow cover in the trail is functionally continuous from 9900 ft to San Jacinto Peak, and snow is very firm with a well-defined track to follow.
+The Peak Trail is now functionally clear of snow from Wellman Divide to 9900 ft.
+Icy snow cover in the trail is continuous in the sheltered section from 9900-10,100 ft.
+Snow cover is now only 20% from there to 10,400 ft (the Miller switchback), but then almost continuous from there to San Jacinto Peak.
 Many hikers will find spikes useful on this section for descending.
-At this time almost all hiker traffic has remained on the route of the upper trail (which currently resembles the “monorail” snow tracks of New England, photo below).
-There is only a relatively lightly traveled snow track on the East Ridge Trail route, which rarely follows the actual trail, and for which spikes are certainly useful for descending at least.
-Immediately around San Jacinto Peak snow is very icy due to sun exposure and freeze/thaw cycles, and spikes are recommended.
+At this time most hiker traffic has remained on the route of the upper trail (photo below).
+There are at least two relatively lightly traveled tracks on the East Ridge Trail route, through 90% snow cover, which rarely follow the actual trail, and for which spikes are very useful (for descending at least).
+Immediately around San Jacinto Peak (>10,500 ft) snow is very icy due following dozens of freeze/thaw cycles, and spikes are invaluable.

-Marion Mountain Trail [surveyed 26th January] is now clear of snow.
+Marion Mountain Trail is now clear of snow.
 The Trail Report has already cleared the four new treefall hazards downed on this trail so far this winter.

-Deer Springs Trail [surveyed 26th January] is functionally clear of snow to 9000 ft, just above the Fuller Ridge Trail junction.
-There are a few lengthy icy snow patches from there to 9400 ft (about 0.8 mile below Little Round Valley).
-From 9400 ft through Little Round Valley to San Jacinto Peak, snow cover averages 80%, but in most places on the trail it is more ice than snow.
-Hikers will find spikes useful on the upper trail, especially for descending from the Peak down to around 9400 ft (the crossing of the North Fork of the San Jacinto River).
+Deer Springs Trail is functionally clear of snow to 9000 ft, just above the Fuller Ridge Trail junction.
+There are a few lengthy icy snow patches from there to 9700 ft (the lower end of Little Round Valley).
+From Little Round Valley to near San Jacinto Peak snow cover averages 60%, but in most places on the trail it is more ice than snow.
+Hikers will find spikes useful on the upper trail, especially for descending from the Peak down to Little Round Valley.

 Fuller Ridge Trail (PCT Miles 185.5-190.5) [surveyed 26th January] is functionally clear of snow, with tiny patches of thin icy snow persisting in the most sheltered areas, notably around Mile 186 and 186.5-187.